kamaniforam/AED_finalProject/README.md

-Kamani Foram, Jain Richa, Upadhyay Ruchi
+# HEALTHCARE MANAGEMENT SYSTEM

+## Team Rocket 🚀

+1. Foram Kamani - 002732551
+2. Richa Jain - 002656012
+3. Ruchi Upadhyay – 002934462

+## Problem Statement

-These days, healthcare management is in extremely high demand because it is so helpful in running a hospital or a doctor's office.It is true that the reach of healthcare management systems is expanding globally every day.
-There are numerous factors that contributeto the rising demand in the healthcare sector, including healthcare management solutions.
-Some of these solutions include raising public knowledge of Healthcare Management programs, health regulations, and the increased demand for top-notch medical facilities in Asia.
-Healthcare management is crucial to competing in the market and offering patients better care in a constantly changing world.
-Our project aims to cater to this need of a centralised healthcare management system where a user can request for vaccines and get vaccinated,go for a primary health checkup, look and request for medicines or go for a dental checkup or even in case of emergency look for blood and donate blood all in one management system
+An individual's life is significantly impacted by the healthcare management system.
+It is true that healthcare management systems are becoming more widespread every day.
+The healthcare industry is influenced by a wide range of elements, including healthcare management solutions.
+Increasing public awareness of health legislation and healthcare management systems, as well as the need for top-notch medical facilities throughout the USA, are some of these answers.
+In a world that is continuously evolving, healthcare management is essential for staying competitive in the market and providing patients with improved treatment.
+Our proposal attempts to meet this demand for a centralized healthcare management system where a user may make vaccine requests and receive vaccinations, have routine physicals, schedule emergency medical care, look for and order medications, and go to a doctor's office.

+**Enterprises**
+- Primary Healthcare System
+- Pharmacy
+- Blood Bank management
-Enterprises: Primary Healthcare System, Pharmacy, Blood Bank management, Dental service
+- Dental service

-Organizations: Emergency medical treatment, BloodRequest donor, pharmacy, Dental Checkup, Regular Checkup

-Roles:
-Super Admin:
+**Organizations**
+- Emergency medical treatment
+- Blood Request
+- Blood donor
+- Pharmacy Warehouse
+- Dental Checkup
+- Regular Checkup

+## Roles

-Creates Users of various roles of different organizations of differententerprises
+1. **Super Admin:** Creates users with various roles in different organizations of different enterprises.

-System Admin:
-Creates Hospital, Patient and Doctors and has the authority to perform CRUD operations on all of them
+2. **System Admin:** Creates hospitals, patients, and doctors and has the authority to perform CRU operations on all of them.

-Pharmacy Admin:
-Pharmacy Admin can view the requests for medicines and can complete them, He can add to the medical inventory and hospital inventory
+3. **Pharmacy Admin:** Pharmacy Admin can view the requests for medicines and complete them.
+He can add to the medical inventory and hospital inventory.

-Hospital Admin:
-Hospital Admin can create and update a doctor with hospital name, community name and city name, He can also create and update a patient.
-Hospital Admin can aslo  check vital sign details of a patient.
+4. **Hospital Admin:** Hospital Admin can create and update a doctor with the hospital name, community name, and city name.
+He can also create and update a patient.
+A patient's vital signs can also be checked by hospital administrators.

-Patient:
-Patient cretaes its own profile, can book a regular health checkup appointment or can cancel it.
-It can also book a vaccine appointment and cancel it.
-Patient can perform update,edit,delete operations on its own data
+5. **Patient:** The patient creates its profile, can book, and cancel regular health checkup appointment, a vaccine appointment, can book an emergency medical treatment.
+They can request for vaccines.
+A patient can perform updates, edits, and deletions on its data.

-Dental Patient:
-Dental Patient Can book available slots for required date with the dentist and will get notified on slots availablity
+6. **Dental Patient:** The dental patient can book available slots for the required date with the dentist and will be notified of the slots' availability.

-Receptionist:
-Receptionist add slots for the dentist and manages the appointment requests
+7. **Receptionist:** Receptionists add slots for the dentist and manage the appointment requests.

-Dentist:
-Dentist can view the appointments he has to attend and then he can approve the appointments or deny the appointments according to the checkup.
+8. **Dentist:** The dentist can view the appointments he must attend, and then he can approve or deny them according to the checkup.

-Blood User:
-Blood user can donate blood in the hospital and can also request for blood in case of emergency services.
+9. **Blood Bank User:** Blood bank allows users to donate blood and request blood in case of emergency situations.

 # Sequence Diagram
 ![Screenshot (211)](https://user-images.githubusercontent.com/114556755/206954564-df7db226-f63e-471b-a133-5e68cea6b7fc.png)